AI paywalls, HTTP 402, and portable records

 - You settle payments over x402 or Stripe

-- You get a signed PEAC-Receipt for every access event, ready for billing, audit and disputes
+- You get a signed PEAC-Receipt for every access event, ready for billing, audit and partner review

-In the previous piece on AI bot detection we focused on visibility: spotting AI agents in your traffic, using metadata, fingerprints, and access logs to understand who is calling you and why.
+In the previous piece on agent and crawler identification we focused on visibility: spotting AI agents in your traffic, using metadata, fingerprints, and access logs to understand who is calling you and why.

 That is necessary, but not sufficient.
 If you are a publisher, API provider, SaaS platform, or data owner, the key questions are: